dbvisel/canvasdemo/README.md

    - this is kind of being done, but not very effectively
  - when a stop is selected/double-clicked, go to present mode?
  - arrow keys for moving through present mode
+   - what happens if more than one next/prev?
  - comments could be richtext/markdown?
  - could add rotation/colors/CSS styles to stops
  - smarter default placement on canvas – avoid overlap